tfynes-pivotal/TapKorifiTools/README.md

-# CreateBitnamiKorifiService.sh
+# CreateTapKorifiService.sh

 Intro:

 Using Kubernetes with Tanzu Platform via a cloud-foundry "cf" abstraction is supported via the korifi controller, but there's not native korifi cloud foundry marketplace.

-TAP for Kubernetes ships however with a bitnami services operator providing kubernetes hosted services provisioned on demand (postgres, mysql, rabbitmq, redis, kafka)
+TAP for Kubernetes ships however with a TAP (bitnami) services operator providing kubernetes hosted services provisioned on demand (postgres, mysql, rabbitmq, redis, kafka)

 How can these dynamically created services be easily exposed to the cloud-foundry/korifi abstraction?

-This script will generate a 'cf service instance' in the appropriate k8s namespace such that the cloud foundry api can see it and allow for cf pushed applications to 'bind' directly to bitnami operator provisioned services.
+This script will generate a 'cf service instance' in the appropriate k8s namespace such that the cloud foundry api can see it and allow for cf pushed applications to 'bind' directly to TAP / bitnami operator provisioned services.

 No need to extract and re-inject the service connection secrets!